sundeepkamath/sundeepkamath.github.io/_pages/liskov-substitution-principle.md

 Press any key to continue . . .
 {% endhighlight %}

 This time the output is as expected and aligned with the **Liskov Substitution Principle**.
+You may download the code from my github repository [here](https://github.com/sundeepkamath/SOLIDPatterns)

 Hope this was useful!